| adamwilt.com > the DV, DVCAM & DVCPRO Formats | copyright © 1998-2008 Adam J. Wilt | ||||||||||||||||||

 Amazingly comprehensive; the starting point for Canon XL-1 data: Chris Hurd's DVinfoNet site with sections for the Canon XL1, XL1s, GL1 and Sony DCR-VX2000, DSR-PD150, and DSR-250, among others.

-Another Canon GL-1 site.
-Also see John Beale's GL-1 pages.
+John Beale's GL-1 pages.

 John Beale's stunningly excellent Sony DCR-TRV900 site: Using the Sony DCR-TRV900 Camcorder, which covers other cameras as well.